UMAprotocol/UMIPs/UMIPs/umip-constant-priceid.md

 # PRICE FEED IMPLEMENTATION

 This price identifier will use the [ExpressionPriceFeed](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/ExpressionPriceFeed.js).
-To use ancillary data with this price identifier, a features will need to be added to the price feeds to allow for the decoding and use of ancillary data.
+To use ancillary data with this price identifier, a feature will need to be added to the price feeds to allow for the decoding and use of ancillary data.
 Since this price identifier can be used without ancillary data, it should not be blocked by the lack of ancillary data functionality in the price feeds.

 # TECHNICAL SPECIFICATIONS